openwiretech/openwiretech.github.io/_posts/2024-05-15-article-opm-chatgpt-4o.markdown

 OpenAI [[2]](#ref2) just released ChatGPT-4o which extends its functionality to accept audio, image, and video.
 It enhances the ability to work with graphical data and could significantly improve system analysis.

-I decided to have a go at it by testing its image analyzing capabilities for the Systems Diagram (SD) I made using Robert Sabourin's [^2] Wrap-O-Matic chocolate wrapping system, which can be found in his latest book "Charting the Course: Coming Up with Great Ideas, Just In Time" [[3]](#ref3).
+I decided to have a go at it by testing its image analyzing capabilities for the Systems Diagram (SD) I made using Robert Sabourin's [^2] Wrap-O-Matic chocolate wrapping system, which can be found in his latest book "Charting the Course: Coming Up with Great Ideas, Just in Time" [[3]](#ref3).
 I modeled the system using OPM to create my Object Process Diagram (OPD).

-This report explores how ChatGPT-4o treats and identifies things within OPM diagrams and demonstrates AI’s potential to empower systems engineering.
-This is my first reaction to ChatGPT-4o abilities.
+This report, although not exhaustive, explores how ChatGPT-4o treats and identifies things within OPM diagrams and demonstrates AI’s potential to empower systems engineering.
+This is my **reaction** to ChatGPT-4o abilities.

 [^1]: Dov Dori is a Lecturer at MIT System Design, and a Professor of Information Systems Engineering at Technion – Israel Institute of Technology Management.
 [^2]: Robert Sabourin has over 30 years of management experience leading teams of software development professionals.
 He has provided extensive consultancy services, is an adjunct professor at McGill University, and is a popular speaker at software engineering conferences worldwide.

 # System overview

+The Wrap-o-Matic handles the packaging stage in a system designed to produce boxes of chocolates.
 Here is the SD of the Wrap-O-Matic chocolate wrapping system generated using OPCAT modeling CASE tool [[4]](#ref4).
 This is a high-level view of the overall system.
 The green boxes are Objects, and the blue ellipses are Process.

 <a href="/assets/images/issue_1/2.png" target="_blank">
     <img src="/assets/images/issue_1/2.png" alt="SD" width="auto">